Mattpet26/reading-notes/README.md

 3. **Markdown is a great help with coding!**
 - Be careful with how you type everything out!
-- Use https://www.google.com/ to help with new things.

 Does CodeFellows help with coding? | How would you rate your first day?
 -----------------------------------|----------------------------------